- 1 Getting Started

 Use art recipes files to tell Templative how to modify Art using your Content files.

-Each component has one to two pieces of art recipes.
-Usually there is a front art recipe, and a back art recipe.
 Art Recipes files themselves can be reused across compositions, but it is not atypical for every single composition to have its own art recipes.

 Overlays